kobolabs/epub-spec/README.md

 To revise ePubs with this issue:
 * If images are failing to display on all platforms:
 	* Check that the image is being correctly referenced throughout the HTML, OPF and file name.
 Sometimes there is a slight discrepancy between the link and the name of the image; this results in the image link being broken.
 There may also be special characters or spaces in the filename resulting in a mismatch between how the file is named in the OPF.
 Reading systems may fail to identify images in these cases.
 Ex.
-The image in the ePub could be called “image with spaces.jpg” and would be labelled “image&nbsp;with&nbsp;spaces.jpg” in the OPF file.
+The image in the ePub could be called “image with spaces.jpg” and would be labelled “`image&nbsp;with&nbsp;spaces.jpg`” in the OPF file.
 * If images are failing to display specifically on the desktop platform:
-	* Check the code for the use of negative positioning in regards to the images.
+	* Check the code for the use of negatively positioned images.
 	* Check to see if you are scaling images.
-If you are using transforms to shrink/expand the image is may not display on the Desktop app and eInk devices at all.
-This issue is expanded on [here](https://github.com/kobolabs/epub-spec#images-formatting)
+If you are using transforms to shrink/expand the image iy may not display on the Desktop app and eInk devices at all.
+This issue is expanded on [here](https://github.com/kobolabs/epub-spec#image-formatting)
 * If you have tried revising the images and the issue still exists contact the Content QA team for additional feedback.

 ### Blocks Appearing in Place of Text on Desktop and eInk Platforms